Chevrolet Stovebolt engine: "A six for the price of a four"

-The new six-cylinder engine was introduced in 1929 Chevrolet cars and trucks, replacing the company's first inline-4.
-The 1927 Chevrolet Series AA Capitol had sold very well—over a million units sold as compared to about 400,000 of Ford's Model T—but Ford had introduced a new model in the autumn of 1927: the Model A. The Model A, with its improved 40 hp four-cylinder, compared much more favourably to the 27 hp Series AA Capitol, and sales of the Model A surpassed Chevrolet by 1929.
+The new six-cylinder engine was introduced in 1929 Chevrolet cars and trucks, replacing the company's first inline-four.
+The 1927 Chevrolet Series AA Capitol had sold very well—over a million units sold as compared to about 400,000 of Ford's Model T—but Ford had introduced a new model in the autumn of 1927: the Model A. The Model A, with its improved 40 hp four-cylinder, compared favourably to the 27 hp Series AA Capitol, and sales of the Model A surpassed Chevrolet by 1929.
 Chevrolet had been considering switching to a six-cylinder engine since 1925, and the ascendency of the Model A precipitated the switch.
 Chevrolet had long been known for its "valve-in-head" design in the previous four-cylinder engine, so General Manager William S. Knudsen and marketing executive Richard Grant insisted that the new six-cylinder design also use overhead valves.
 The new engine was mockingly called the "Cast-Iron Wonder" and "Stovebolt Six" for its seemingly old-fashioned design, but it was famously advertised as "a six for the price of a four" to great success: the Chevrolet was priced only $100 more than the Model A, and the brand regained the sales lead from Ford in 1931.